 Cathryn came to Chico in 2016 with her partner and her young son and is eager to work with CAVE connecting campus to community.
 She can also be seen around Chico with Pedal Press, a mobile silk screening community project she started with a friend.

-Stephanie joined CAVE as Program Assistant in August 2018.
+Stephanie joined CAVE as Program Assistant in 2018.
 She has worked in several non-profit organizations over the past nine years in California’s Central Valley and Central Coast.
-Before completing her Bachelor’s in Anthropology from Fresno State University, she served for one year as an AmeriCorps member in the rural and urban communities surrounding Fresno County.
+Before completing her BA from Fresno State University, she served for one year as an AmeriCorps member in the rural and urban communities surrounding Fresno County.
 It was through this service year that she began her work with community-based organizations throughout California, including San Luis Obispo County.
 Stephanie comes to CAVE with the desire to encourage community involvement and a background in outreach and administration.
 She and her husband moved to Chico in 2018 from Morro Bay.